 There are many, many situations in Massachusetts where these rules are not being followed.
 These situations are a significant obstacle to implementing Next Generation 911 and to public safety in general.

-MassGIS is currently developing a template by-law and regulation for municipal addressing, and has completed a Standard for Municipal Addressing in the Commonwealth.
+MassGIS is has developed a template by-law and regulation for municipal addressing, and has completed a Standard for Municipal Addressing in the Commonwealth.
 Once those documents are available, we will broadly publicize them; they will be available through the MassGIS website.